michauMiau/Sztreamerr/README.md

 ## The Architecture

+The APP shall be modular, easy to read the codebase, easy to understand, performant and easy to contribute to, and well documented
 The App will be built in a yet undecided, lightweight, high performance, easy to code, crossplatform language.

 Libraries such as FFMPEG, Go2RTC and others will be used to encode the video and stream it